Mozee: Technology

-Mozee's vehicles are equipped with sensors, including stereo cameras, radar, and IR, which provide a 360-degree view for safe navigation.
+Mozee's vehicles are equipped with self-driving software, which includes sensors, stereo cameras, radar, and IR, which provide a 360-degree view for safe navigation.
 The software uses computer vision and algorithms to anticipate hazards and optimize real-time routes, enhancing safety and efficiency.

 Partnerships and collaborations

 Mozee collaborates with the Clarkson University for campus transportation and has a piloted program beginning in June 2025 The company is exploring partnerships with the University of Texas at Arlington to develop vehicle-to-everything (V2X) technology.
-Mozee works with local businesses and authorities to integrate its services effectively.

-Reception and impact

-Mozee's services are designed for stress-free commuting and have been noted for reducing traffic congestion and carbon emissions.
-The company's focus on sustainability and accessibility aligns with goals for more innovative urban environments.